Give Astra's Stargate a Like!

 Space Adventures flies MZ to ISS

-Yusaku Maezawa (MZ) will visit the International Space Station in December 2021 on a flight arranged by Space Adventures.
-He will be accompanied by his production assistant, Yozo Hirano, who will help record MZ's experiences.
-He will be flying with Russian cosmonaut Alexander Misurkin (mission commander) and Yozo Hirano on the Soyuz MS-20 mission launching from Baikonur Cosmodrome.
+Yusaku Maezawa (MZ) visited the International Space Station in December 2021 on a flight arranged by Space Adventures.
+He was accompanied by his production assistant, Yozo Hirano, who helped record MZ's experiences.
+He flew with Russian cosmonaut Alexander Misurkin (mission commander) and Yozo Hirano on the Soyuz MS-20 mission launched from Baikonur Cosmodrome.

-MZ wants to find out "what life is like in space."
+MZ wanted to find out "what life is like in space."
 MZ will be documenting his daily life on the ISS and sharing it with the world on his YouTube channel.
 He will be assisted by Yozo, of course.
-The launch is scheduled for December 8, 2021 when MZ and Yozo will become the 8th and 9th citizens that Space Adventures send to space.
+The launch is scheduled for December 8, 2021 when MZ and Yozo became the 8th and 9th citizens that Space Adventures sent to space.

 Russian Space Tourists